 Damages caused by mouse

 House mice can cause significant damages to properties, personal items, and inventory.
 House mice chew constantly and will chew through and damage wires (which can set off fires as noted above), pipes, insulation, drywall, and flooring; along with pictures, books, boxes, clothing, and furniture.
 Mouse droppings and urine will contaminate insulation, other building materials and possessions.

-House mice are difficult to find and eliminate because they often nest in hard to reach areas of your home or business; therefore, the best way to ensure that all mice are found and removed is with professional help.
-DIY mouse control is more often than not ineffective and does nothing to get to the root of the infestation - how the house mice are entering your property in the first place.
+Mice are difficult to find and eliminate because they often nest in hard to reach areas of your home or business.
+Therefore, the best way to ensure that all mice are found and removed is with professional help.
+DIY mouse control is more often than not ineffective and does nothing to get to the root of the infestation - how mice are entering your property in the first place.

 Pine State Pest Solutions offers comprehensive rodent control services that target mice and other rodents common to Maine.
 Our team of highly trained pest control technicians work with customers to identify the source of the infestation, the conditions that are attracting these critters and develop a management plan to get rid of mice in your home.
 We also provide exclusion services and will recommend behavior and landscape modifications to prevent a hospitable living space for rodents near your home or business.

 If you’ve found mouse poop in a drawer, have discovered mice nesting in the attic or found evidence of a problem, please contact Pine State Pest Solutions today.